-The factors contributing to the \$123.4 million goodwill impairment charge principally related to decreases in the market prices of base and blended oil products which occurred during the third quarter of 2014.
+The factors contributing to this goodwill impairment charge principally related to decreases in market prices of oil products sold by the Kleen Performance Products business which took place during the third quarter of 2014.
 These decreasing market prices negatively impacted the profitability of the Oil Re-refining and Recycling segment and further resulted in lower assumptions for future revenues and profits of the business.
 These factors adversely affected the estimated fair value of the reporting unit as of September 30, 2014 and ultimately led to the recognition of the goodwill impairment charge.

-The Company conducted its annual impairment test of goodwill for all of the Company's seven reporting units as of December 31, 2014 and determined that no adjustment to the carrying value of goodwill for any reporting unit was necessary because the fair values of the reporting units exceeded their respective carrying values.
+The Company conducted its annual impairment test of goodwill for all of the Company's reporting units as of December 31, 2015 and determined that no adjustment to the carrying value of goodwill for any reporting unit was necessary because the fair values of the reporting units exceeded their respective carrying values.
 The fair value of all reporting units was determined using an income approach based upon estimates of future discounted cash flows.
-The resulting estimates of fair value were validated through the consideration of other factors such as the fair value of companable companies to the reporting units and a reconciliation of the sum of all estimated fair values of the reporting units to the Company's overall market capitalization.
-In all cases except for the Company's Oil Re-refining and Recycling reporting unit and the Oil and Gas Field Services segment, the estimated fair values of the reporting unit significantly exceeded their carrying values.
+The resulting estimates of fair value were validated through the consideration of other factors such as the fair value of comparable companies to the reporting units and a reconciliation of the sum of all estimated fair values of the reporting units to the Company's overall market capitalization.
+In all cases except for the Company's Kleen Performance Products reporting unit, the estimated fair values of the reporting units significantly exceeded their carrying values.

-Significant judgments and unobservable inputs categorized as level III in the fair value hierarchy are inherent in the impairment tests performed and include assumptions about the amount and timing of expected future cash flows, growth rates, and the determination of appropriate discount rates.
-The Company believes that the assumptions used in its annual and any interim date impairment tests are reasonable, but variations in any of the assumptions may result in different calculations of fair values that could result in a material impairment charge.
+Significant judgments and unobservable inputs categorized as Level III in the fair value hierarchy are inherent in the impairment tests performed and include assumptions about the amount and timing of expected future cash flows, growth rates, and the determination of appropriate discount rates.
+The Company believes that the assumptions used in its annual and any interim date impairment tests are reasonable, but variations in any of the assumptions may result in different calculations of fair values and impairment charges.

-The performance of the Company's reporting units will continue to be monitored.
-If the Company's reporting units do not achieve the financial performance that the Company expects, it is possible that an additional goodwill impairment charge may result.
+The impacts of any adverse business and market conditions which impact the overall performance of the Company's reporting units will continue to be monitored.
+If the Company's reporting units do not achieve the financial performance that the Company expects, it is possible that additional goodwill impairment charges may result.
 There can therefore be no assurance that future events will not result in an impairment of goodwill.